-- The building roof and grounds will be cleared of debris. - Storm drains will be cleaned and locked down. - Emergency generators serving emergency lighting and fire/life safety systems will be serviced and fuel tanks filled. - Emergency supplies and equipment to include, plywood (for installation in the event of window or door damage), sandbags, portable radios, two- way radios, tarps, plastic, and miscellaneous tools are stocked in ample quantities. - We are committed to communicating and working closely with you as we prepare for the possibility that we will be affected by this hurricane.
+- Debris will be cleared from the building roof and grounds. - Storm drains will be cleaned and locked down. - Emergency generators serving emergency lighting and fire/life safety systems will be serviced and fuel tanks filled. - Emergency supplies and equipment to include, plywood (for installation in the event of window or door damage), sandbags, portable radios, two- way radios, tarps, plastic, and miscellaneous tools are stocked in ample quantities. - We are committed to communicating and working closely with you as we prepare for the possibility that we will be affected by this hurricane.
 Please free to call the management office at with any questions or suggestions you might have.